vekatze/neut/book/src/benchmarks.md

 just bench-darwin arm64-darwin # macOS (ARM64)
 ```

-You can find source files in the above benchmarks [here](https://github.com/vekatze/neut/placeholder).

-Please tell me (hopefully gently) if some of the results are unfair for a reason I overlooked.
+Please tell me (hopefully gently) if some of the results are unfair for reasons I overlooked.